-The authentication procedure for G-LeaSel model using Kerberos is presented in Fig. 2.
+The authentication procedure for Grid-P--LeaSel model using Kerberos is presented in Fig. 2.
 The user requests the Controller for a Ticket to a Deputy Service Provider that hosts the required service (AS\REQ).
 The controller authenticates the user and returns the Ticket Granting Ticket (TGT) that permits the user to communicate with the DSP.
 The user requests the DSP for the appropriate service using the TGT (TGS\REQ).
-The standard Kerberos mechanism is slightly modified here to suit the needs of G-LeaSel.
+The standard Kerberos mechanism is slightly modified here to suit the needs of Grid-P-LeaSel.
 In case of standard Kerberos, obtaining a service involves getting a TICKET to the host providing the security.
-Obtaining multicast services in G-LeaSel involves joining the subgroup and holding the sub group key.
-DSP verifies with the SACL and sends an Approval

-Ticket (AT).
-The DSP initiates the KGM of the Leader of the subgroup and the leader distributes the new sub group key.
+Obtaining multicast services in Grid-P-LeaSel involves joining the subgroup and holding the sub group key.
+DSP verifies with the SACL and sends an Approval Ticket (AT).
+The DSP initiates the KGM of the current Leader of the subgroup and the leader distributes the new sub group key.
+The leader is alternated for every transaction by the DSP.

-5. Group Formation Scenarios
+7. Group Formation Scenarios

-G-LeaSel embarks on a different approach to group formation.
+Grid-P-LeaSel embarks on a different approach to group formation.
 The group scenarios are chosen such that they reflect the varied needs of the multicast applications over the grid.
 Each scenario depicts a group of users requesting a set of services from a DSP.
 The scenarios for group formation are identified as follows.

-Scenario 1: ui user-nodes in the sub-group, request for services to the DSP.
-Here, the services are available with the DSP and the message transfers are confined to the sub-group
+Scenario 1: $u_i$ user-nodes in the sub-group, request for services to the DSP.
+Here, the services are available with the DSP and the message transfers are confined to the sub-group an intermediate node acts as a broker to get the service.
+Grid-P-LeaSel handles the second scenario, splitting it into two sub-scenarios (2a, 2b).

 Scenario 2: $u_i$ user-nodes request for services that are not available under the DSP.
 DSP, in turn, acts as a moderator between user and another DSP that actually hosts the requested services.
-This scenario is typical of the grid environment, where the service is available elsewhere and an intermediate node acts as a broker to get the service.
-G-LeaSel handles the second scenario, splitting it into two sub-scenarios (2a, 2b).
+This scenario is typical of the grid environment, where the service is available elsewhere and